Back to blog

 )

 Note that we have declared a tuple named credentials.
-For the code to work, you’ll have to replace the USERNAME and PASSWORD with the authentication credentials you’ve received from us.
+For the code to work, you’ll have to replace the USERNAME and PASSWORD with the API authentication credentials.
 If you don’t have them, you can sign up and get a 1-week free trial.

 We use the POST method of the requests library to send the payload to the URL https://realtime.oxylabs.io/v1/queries.
 We also pass the authentication credentials and the payload as JSON.